lta-rs/lta-rs/README.md

 ### Changelog
 > Changelog can be found [here](./CHANGELOG.md)

+## Requirements

+On Linux:

+- OpenSSL 1.0.1, 1.0.2, or 1.1.0 with headers (see https://github.com/sfackler/rust-openssl)

+On Windows and macOS:

+- Nothing.

+lta-rs uses [rust-native-tls](https://github.com/sfackler/rust-native-tls) internally, which will use the operating system TLS framework if available, meaning Windows and macOS.
+On Linux, it will use OpenSSL 1.1.

 ### Todo (excluding bugs from issues)
 - [x] Proper date types using chrono library
 - [x] Utils cleanup